owntracks/booklet/docs/guide/quicksetup.md

         $ journalctl -u ot-recorder -f
         $ tail -f /var/log/syslog | grep ot-recorder

+- When `jane` has successfully published a location from her device (here: `nokia`), verify it's actually arrived at your recorder:

+        $ tail /var/spool/owntracks/recorder/store/jane/nokia/YYYY-MM.rec

 If you need more help, we'll gladly help you if we can.
 Even if all you've found is a glitch in our documentation, we consider that a bug [so please report it](https://github.com/owntracks/quicksetup/issues).
 You might want to keep a copy of the file `sys.info` handy which should have been created by bootstrapping process in the directory from which you launched it: